Update you browser

 Eager to bring together your disciplinary and educational practice?
 Join us to learn how to design and deliver experimental education as part of a diverse community of creative people.

-We’ve designed this course for professionals who want to explore the possibilities of education in a range of different formal contexts, from primary schools to postgraduate education, as well as informal contexts such as community-engaged learning.
+We’ve designed this course for professionals who want to explore the possibilities of education in a range of different formal and informal contexts.

 Play and experiment